Beemnet/bigdata-hadoop-exercises/README.md

 Feel free to fork this repository to explore the exercises, experiment with the code, or use them for your own learning purposes.

-This is an example Java project used in Codeanywhere.
+This is a Java project used in Codeanywhere.

 [Try it out](https://app.codeanywhere.com/#https://github.com/Codeanywhere-Templates/java)